crazyfactory/tinka/README.md

 - `npm run lint` lints all typescript files in the project.

-Tipp: You can run `npm run lint-w` to continously perform linting on every file change.
+Note: You can run `npm run lint-w` to continously perform linting on every file change.

 ## Build and deploy